Donegi Abena: Glory Light Heavyweight champion

 Abena challenged Sergej Maslobojev for the Glory Light Heavyweight Championship at Glory 83 on February 11, 2023.
 He won the fight by a fourth-round technical knockout.
 The fight was stopped by the ringside physician due to a cut on Maslobojev's shin.

 Abena was expected to make his first title defense against the one-time ONE Kickboxing Light Heavyweight Championship and Glory Light Heavyweight Championship title challenger Tarik Khbabez at Glory: Collision 5 on June 17, 2023.
 Abena withdrew from the fight with food poisoning on June 14.
 The fight was rescheduled to take place at Glory: Collision 6 on November 4, 2023.
 Khbabez withdrew from the fight with a hand injury on October 31, and was replaced by Mohamed Touchassie.
 Abena retained the title by unanimous decision.

 Abena made his second Glory Light Heavyweight championship defense against Tarik Khbabez at Glory Heavyweight Grand Prix on March 9, 2024.
 He lost the fight by split decision.

 Abena faced Ștefan Lătescu in the quarterfinals of the Glory Light Heavyweight Grand Prix, held on June 8, 2024, in Rotterdam, Netherlands.
 He won the fight by a third-round technical knockout, as he stopped Lătescu with low kicks 59 seconds into the third round.
 Abena likewise stopped Tarik Khbabez with low kicks in the semifinals, which earned him a place in the tournament finals opposite Bahram Rajabzadeh.
 Abena captured the tournament title, as well as the $100,00 prize, by a first-round stoppage.

 Abena vs. Khababez 3

-in October 2024, it was confirmed that Abena will face Tarik Khababez for the third and final time at Glory: Collision 7 on December 7 for the Glory Light Heavyweight Title.
+in October 2024, it was confirmed that Abena would face Tarik Khababez for the third and final time at Glory: Collision 7 on December 7 for the Glory Light Heavyweight Title.
 Abena lost the fight by Split decision when all of the judges scored the fight 49-47, one for Abena but the rest for Khababez.
 After the fight in the interview, Abena announced his retirement, he later said he discussed with Glory and was no longer retiring.

 Mixed martial arts career

 Abena was expected to make his mixed martial arts debut against Paolo Anastasi at Ares FC 7: Abdouraguimov vs. Amoussou on June 25, 2022.
 The bout was later cancelled for undisclosed reasons.

+On December 16, 2025, it was announced that Abena signed with the Professional Fighters League.

+Abena made his professional MMA debut against Joe Schilling on May 23, 2026, at PFL Brussels.
+The bout was ended when Schilling refused to continue the fight after being fouled by a headbutt in 36 seconds into the first round.
+Therefore, Abena awarded by TKO victory via Schilling’s retirement from the fight, despite the obvious foul.

 Professional boxing career

-On June 14, 2025, Abena announced that he signed a long-term promotional deal with Queensburry Promotions.
+On June 14, 2025, Abena announced that he had signed a long-term promotional deal with Queensberry Promotions.